TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Should editor player hold viewed character specific name?
+	- What if it is non-specific?
+	- mode_player_id
+	- overridden_viewed_character_id

 - Mode round ecology
 	- Example procedure:
 		- Server starts with no players, the mode gets initialized and just advances.